etoroxlabs/etoroxlabs.github.io/index.md

 <div class="row">
   <div class="col-sm-6">
     <p>
-      We are seeking senior software developers with experience or abilities in product and project management to join our team in Copenhagen.
-The team currently consists of four developers, some of us have an academic specialization at the level of a master’s degree, Ph.D. and postdoc - others are experienced in product development or work as full stack developers.
+      We are seeking senior software developers with experience and competencies in product and project management to join our team in Copenhagen.
+Our team currently consists of four software developers.
+Some of us have an academic specialization at the level of a master’s degree, Ph.D. and postdoc - others are experienced in product development or work as full stack developers.
     </p>
     <p>
-      You will work primarily out of the danish offices in Copenhagen, but will have the opportunities (not a requirement) to travel and work from other branch offices such as Asia, China or within Europe on specific projects.
+      You will work primarily out of the danish offices in Copenhagen, based on the south campus of the University of Copenhagen.
       We cherish a relaxed and informal office atmosphere and believe that task-ownership and intrinsic motivation is key, in producing superior products.
       We work primarily on a project-oriented basis which can, occasionally, get hectic.
-For this reason, we value applicants who are ready and capable to take initiative and end-to-end responsibility.
+For this reason, we value applicants who are ready and capable to take     initiative and end-to-end responsibility of your tasks.
     </p>
   </div>
   <div class="col-sm-6">
     <p>
       Due to the innovative and research-based nature of our work, you will work side-by-side with academics from top research institutions and produce solutions at the bleeding edge of financial technologies.
-Working at eToroX Labs tends to be research intensive and thus requires the ability to absorb and apply large quantities of new knowledge, while running fast towards ambitious deadlines.
+Working at eToroX Labs tends to be research intensive and thus requires the ability to absorb and apply large quantities of new knowledge, while occasionally running fast towards ambitious deadlines.
+Our team is responsible for multiple key projects for the eToro Group, the majority of which revo
     </p>
     <p>
       Needless to say, an analytical mindset and the termination to go above and beyond when solving difficult problems are highly valued.
     </p>
     <p>
       We are closely connected to the Department of Computer Science at the University of Copenhagen, ITU and Copenhagen Business School and occasionally publish the results of our work in leading journals and conference proceedings.
-If you have considered a PhD or similar research position in distributed systems or equivalent, we are happy to help you towards this goal.
-For eligible candidates, we have the opportunity to offer Industrial PhD programmes.
+If you have considered a PhD or similar research position in distributed financial arhchitecture, Decentralized financial applications or equivalent, we are happy to help you towards this goal.
+For eligible candidates, we have the opportunity to apply for an Industrial PhD programme as an extention of your employment.
     </p>
   </div>
 </div>